NotNecrotic/AutoRecordOBS/README.md

 - Start delay: Delay before recording begins to avoid unnecessary captures such as loading screens.
 - Toggle automation: Pause/resume automatic recording at any time.
 - Config reload & edit: Edit JSON config directly from the tray, and reload without restarting the app.
+- Start at boot: Is able to start when windows has booted.

 ## Installation